Tomb of Casimir IV Jagiellon

 The tomb of Casimir IV Jagiellon (Nagrobek Kazimierza IV Jagiellończyka), located in Wawel Cathedral, Kraków, is a late 15th century masterpiece created in red marble by German sculptor Veit Stoss in the late Gothic style.
 Casimir IV, a King of Poland and Grand Duke of Lithuania of the Jagiellonian dynasty, was interred in the tomb following his death in 1492.
 His wife, Elizabeth of Austria, was placed with him in the tomb when she died in 1505.

 The tomb was opened in 1973 by a 12-man team in order to carry out conservation work.
 Shortly afterwards, 10 of the team died prematurely, prompting rumours of a "Jagiellonian curse".
-It was subsequently reported that the deaths were likely caused by toxins originating from a fungus (Aspergillus flavus) present in the tomb.
+It was subsequently reported that the deaths were likely caused by a pathogenic fungus known as Aspergillus flavus that was present in the tomb.
 Media reports suggested that spores from the fungus had been inhaled by the conservationists as they opened the tomb.